 If you are staying in the area overnight, we recommend the Fairfield Inn & Suites.
 The hotel is the closest hotel to the North Gate and is located in nearby Monument, about 10 minutes from all of the sports facilities at the Air Force Academy.
 The hotel offers clean and comfortable rooms along with a free deluxe hot breakfast, indoor swimming pool and outdoor fire pit and hot tub.
 Stadium Journey members can save 15% by clicking here when booking a room.

-The arena was about 75% full.
-The fans were respectful of each other.
-I did not witness one person getting out of their seat nor returning to their seat while play was in action.
-At the end of each period, the event center played the Air Force song and the entire fan base stood up and clapped.
-As far as cheering during the game, the fans were mellow.
-They applauded at the appropriate times but there was not a whole lot of enthusiasm.
-And, quite a few of them left the game early.
+The fans are respectful of each other.
+You will not witness one person getting out of their seat nor returning to their seat while play is in action.
+At the end of each period, the event center plays the Air Force song and the entire fan base stands up and claps.
+As far as cheering during the game, the fans are mellow.
+They applaud at the appropriate times, but there is not a whole lot of enthusiasm.

 It turned out, the day I attended the AFA Falcons Hockey game was also the same day the Air Force Falcons football team was playing the Army Black Knights.
 I got caught in the middle of the football game traffic.
 Recommendation: If attending an AF Falcons hockey game, check first to see if a football game is going on the same day and plan accordingly.I would imagine it would be a breeze if there was not a football game but that is not what I experienced for this game in November, 2011.
 There is no charge for parking at Cadet Field House and there is plenty of available spaces.
 Lots of good folks with neon batons directing traffic to and from the parking area.There is only one women's restroom containing 4 stalls with only 3 working.

 It was only $9 for a ticket and parking was free.
 I got to see an excellently played ice hockey game and the hat pin at the souvenir shop was only $4.
 And the home team won.
 It's well worth the money.